 Return Requested - These are open returns for your orders.
-You can process returns for Jet and Walmart directly on Zentail.
+You can process returns for Walmart, Facebook and Google directly on Zentail.
 For other channels, you should still process the return or refund directly on the channel.

 Processing - FBA or a Zentail approved 3PL has accepted a fulfillment order and Zentail is awaiting the order to be shipped.
 Once tracking is provided by FBA/3PL the order's status will automatically change to Shipped and the channel will be updated.

 - Orders in this filter will have a status of Accepted (meaning FBA/3PL has accepted the data for the shipment) or Pending (meaning FBA/3PL has not yet accepted the data for the shipment).